 Anxiety and depression are often nutrient-deficiency diseases and chemical sensitivities, certainly not drug-deficiency diseases.

-Carolyn Dean, M.D., N .D. gives a treatment for anxiety and depression in her book The Magnesium Miracle:
+Carolyn Dean, M.D., N .D. gives treatment for anxiety and depression in her book The Magnesium Miracle:

 Avoid food additives, artificial sweeteners, sugar, and wheat.
 Eat a whole-foods diet-organic, if possible and avoid processed and junk food.
 Also read The Yeast Connection and Women’s Health (Crook and Dean,2005) and IBS for Dummies (Dean and Wheeler, 2005) since both yeast and IBS are associated with anxiety and depression.
 Understanding and treating these conditions under the supervision of a knowledgeable practitioner can enhance the use of following supplements.